How to Know if You Are Healthy - Check Here For The Tell Tale Signs

 - Stool colors are either bright red (can be from your food or hemorrhoid), too dark (can be from your iron pill supplement or internal bleeding) or pale or gray color (can be due to pancreatic or digestive track problem)

-- Stool textures are hard & dry (could be from your medications, lack of water and fiber), look like small lumps (could be due to lack of fiber & water, high protein low carbohydrate diet) too liquid (could be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (could be an indication of colon cancer)
+- Stool textures are hard & dry (can be from your medications, lack of water and fiber), look like small lumps (can be due to lack of fiber & water, high protein low carbohydrate diet) too liquid (can be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (can be an indication of colon cancer)

 4. Your Nail Color & Texture - Fingernails Indicate Health Problems

 Signs of good health are nails with a smooth surface, pink in color and firm when touched.

 If your nail has the following telltale signs, check with your doctor:

-- dry and brittle that can split easily: thyroid problem
+- dry and brittle that can easily split: thyroid problem

 - white nail: liver problem such as hepatitis